-Knowledge of, and trading on Gold is essential to every serious market trader.
+Knowledge of, and trading of Gold is essential to most investors.
 Gold has a rich history dating back to early civilization.
 As a precious metal, it has been considered a symbol of prosperity and success across many cultures.
 Throughout the world, it has been used primarily as the accepted standard of monetary exchange, which was only abandoned with the establishment of government-issued flat currency.
-Gold continues to remain an important asset, and in modern market terms as a safe haven used by many, in times of economic instability.
+Gold continues to remain an important asset and in modern market terms, as a safe haven used by many in times of economic instability.

-Prior Capital Cy Ltd recognizes how important trading Gold is to any investor who takes the market seriously.
-As a result Prior Capital Cy Ltd understands how important it is to provide the trader with the best possible market conditions.
+PRIOR CAPITAL CY LTD recognizes how important trading Gold is to investors who take the market seriously.
+Therefore PRIOR CAPITAL CY LTD understands how important it is to provide traders with the best possible market conditions.

 • Trading Gold via Multiple Platforms (Web, Desktop, Mobile).

 • Balanced Leverage and Exposure , 1:20 , 0.5% of transaction value.